-The Wexford Documentary Film Festival takes place every year in the picturesque fishing village of Kilmore Quay located in county Wexford on the south east coast of Ireland.
+The Wexford Documentary Film Festival takes place every year in the working fishing village of Kilmore Quay located in county Wexford on the south east coast of Ireland.
 This dynamic film festival provides the opportunity to see award winning national and international documentary films.

 1 All submitted films are eligible for awards.

 2 The festival committee reserves the right to present an award to one or more films in a particular category or not to present an award in a particular category should they judge so.